 There are various applications of social media monitoring in business.
 The great thing about it is that it helps in many areas of business:

-- Brand reputation monitoring
+- Brand reputation management

 - Marketing analysis